Starlite

-Starlite is an intumescent material said to be able to withstand and insulate from extreme heat.
+Starlite is an intumescent material that is claimed to be able to withstand and insulate from extreme heat.
 It was invented by British hairdresser and amateur chemist Maurice Ward (1933–2011) during the 1970s and 1980s, and received significant publicity after coverage of the material aired in 1990 on the BBC science and technology show Tomorrow's World.
 The name Starlite was coined by Ward's granddaughter Kimberly.

-The American company Thermashield, LLC said it acquired the rights to Starlite in 2013 and replicated it.
-It is the only company to have itself publicly demonstrated the technology and have samples tested by third parties.
-Thermashield's Starlite has successfully passed femtosecond laser testing at the Georgia Institute of Technology and ASTM D635-15 Standard Testing.
+The American company Thermashield, LLC, says it acquired the rights to Starlite in 2013 and replicated the material.
+Thermashield is the only company to have publicly demonstrated the technology and to have had samples tested by third parties.

 Properties

-Live demonstrations on Tomorrow's World and BBC Radio 4 showed that an egg coated in Starlite could remain raw, and cold enough to be picked up with a bare hand, even after five minutes in the flame of an oxyacetylene blowtorch.
+Live demonstrations on Tomorrow's World and BBC Radio 4 showed that an egg coated in Starlite could remain raw and cold enough to be picked up with a bare hand, even after five minutes in the flame of an oxyacetylene blowtorch.
 It would also prevent a blowtorch from damaging a human hand.
-When heat is applied, the material chars, which creates an expanding low density carbon foam which is very thermally resistant.
-Even the application of a plasma torch, capable of cutting eighteen-inch thick steel plate, has little impact on Starlite.
-It was reported that it took nine seconds to heat a warhead to 900 °C, but a thin layer of the compound prevented the temperature from rising above 40 °C. Starlite was also claimed to have been able to withstand a laser beam that could produce a temperature of 10,000 °C.
+When heat is applied, the material chars, which creates an expanding low density carbon foam that is very thermally resistant.
+Even the application of a plasma torch capable of cutting eighteen-inch thick steel plate has little impact on Starlite.
+It was reported that it took nine seconds to heat a warhead to 900 °C, and that a thin layer of the compound prevented the temperature from rising above 40 °C. Starlite was also claimed to have been able to withstand a laser beam that could produce a temperature of 10,000 °C.

 Starlite reacts more efficiently as more heat is applied.
-The MOD's report, as published in Jane's International Defence Review 4/1993, speculated this was due to particle scatter of an ablative layer, thereby increasing the reflective properties of the compound.
+The MOD's report, as published in Jane's International Defence Review 4/1993, speculated that this was due to particle scatter of an ablative layer, thereby increasing the reflective properties of the compound.
 Testing continues for thermal conductivity and capacity under different conditions.
-Contamination with dust residue may occur, and so show degradation with use.
-Keith Lewis, a retired MOD officer, noted that the material only guards against thermal damage and not the physical damage caused by an explosion, which can destroy the insulating layer.
+Starlite may become contaminated with dust residue and so degrade with use.
+Keith Lewis, a retired MOD officer, noted that the material guards only against thermal damage and not the physical damage caused by an explosion, which can destroy the insulating layer.

-Materials scientist Mark Miodownik described Starlite as a type of intumescent paint, and one of the materials he would most like to see for himself.
-He also admitted some doubt about the commercial potential of Starlite.
+Materials scientist Mark Miodownik has described Starlite as a type of intumescent paint, and one of the materials he would most like to see for himself.
+He has also admitted some doubt about the commercial potential of Starlite.
 Its main use appears to be as a flame retardant.
 Testing of modern composite materials enhanced with Starlite could expand the range of potential uses and applications of this substance.